artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 In an LSTM, multiple computations are performed in a single unit.
 The information flows through three different gates:
 * First, the forget gate, which uses the inputs and previous hidden state to decide what information from the cell state to forget.
 * Second, the input gate, decides what information from the inputs and previous hidden state should be remembered and thus added to the cell state.
-* Lastly, the output gate determines what information from the cell state gets stored in the hidden state and used to construct an output.
+* Lastly, the output gate, determines what information from the cell state gets stored in the hidden state and used to construct an output.

 LSTMs are useful for building language models.
 It can be used to predict the next character in your email, build chatbots capable of remembering longer conversations.
 Music is composed of long sequences of nodes like text uses long word sequences, and thus LSTMs can also compose music.
 Other applications are automatic image captioning and speech recognition.